A lot or a little?

 The film sets up Saw VI, of course, but it also takes the time to show us plenty of horrible violence -- decapitation, self-mutilation, bone-grinding pressure, eviscerating blades -- carried out by deathtrap "games" that the killer uses as objects of moral instruction.
 Screenwriters Patrick Melton and Marcus Dunstan clearly devoted more thought to crafting and developing these games than they did to crafting and developing the characters trapped in them.

-Families can talk about why people are drawn to violent and sadistic films.
-What is their appeal?
+Families can talk about why people are drawn to violent and sadistic films like Saw V. What is their appeal?
 Also, is there an artistic difference between a well-made gory film and a badly made one?
 Is there a moral or ethical difference?
 Families can also discuss the ongoing popularity of the Saw series -- are the producers just giving people what they want, or bleeding a cash cow?